SantiagoRivera92/edopro-custom-banlists/README.md

 # For Common Charity
 [Common.Charity.lflist.conf](https://github.com/diamonddudetcg/edopro-custom-banlists/releases/tag/CommonCharity)

 Common Charity is a different beast than retro formats in that the banlist can change and the cardpool will change with each set release.
-For that reason, [I wrote a shitty script](https://github.com/diamonddudetcg/edopro-custom-banlists/blob/main/generate-cc-banlist.py) anyone can run that outputs the most current banlist provided YGOPRODECK's API is behaving properly.
+For that reason, [I wrote a shitty script](https://github.com/diamonddudetcg/edopro-custom-banlists/blob/main/lflistgen.py) anyone can run that outputs the most current banlist provided YGOPRODECK's API is behaving properly.

+If you just want to see the banlist on your browser, [just click here](https://github.com/diamonddudetcg/edopro-custom-banlists/blob/main/index.md)